-MTA stands for Music Therapist Accredited, and is the credential granted by the Canadian Association for Music Therapy (CAMT) to an individual who has graduated from a training program approved by the CAMT, has successfully completed a supervised 1000-hour internship, and is a CAMT member in good standing.
+MTA stands for Music Therapist Accredited, and is the credential granted by the Canadian Association of Music Therapists (CAMT) to an individual who has graduated from a training program approved by the CAMT, has successfully completed a supervised 1000-hour internship, and is a CAMT member in good standing.

 MT-BCstands for Music Therapist – Board Certified, and is the credential that is given to individuals who have passed the board certification exam, administered by the Certification Board for Music Therapists (CBMT).
 This exam is from the U.S., however, Canadian Music Therapists are eligible to write the exam in either Canada or the U.S.

 There are three components to being certified as a MTA: 1) successful internship evaluation, 2) passing the CBMT exam, and 3) a signed statement of adherence.